Experiment 3: Analogue to Digital Conversion

 ADC = 854 to 1023: six LEDs lit.

-How are we to make this set of decisions?
+How are we to implement this set of decisions in code?
 One solution would be to use a series of if() statements, however some slight additions are needed.
-We actually need an if() else statement, so that only one of the conditions causes a write to the LEDs.
-If you look at the programme in Listing 7: Bar Graph display with six LEDs, you will see that it begins its tests with the highest threshold and progresses down in steps of 170 until zero.
+We actually need anif() … else statement, so that only one of the conditions causes a write to the LEDs.
+If you look at the program in Listing 23.2, you will see that it begins its tests with the highest threshold and progresses down in steps of 170 until zero.

-Copy/paste the programme into an Arduino sketch, compile and test.
+Copy/paste the program in Listing 23.2 into an Arduino sketch, compile and test.
 As you rotate the wheel on the potentiometer clockwise, progressively more LEDs will light.
 If you balance the setting so that it is just changing over from three LEDs to four, this is exactly halfway on the potentiometer (arrow pointing upwards).

-Now that we are familiar with the concept, let us write a programme to illuminate all twelve LEDs as a bar graph.
-The following changes will need to be made to the programme in Listing 7: Bar Graph display with six LEDs:
+Now that we are familiar with the concept, let us write a program to illuminate all twelve LEDs as a bar graph.
+The following changes will need to be made to the program in Listing 23.2:

 PORTC = 0b00000011;